apiaryio/dredd/docs/hooks/new-language.rst

 Termination
 -----------

-When the testing is done, Dredd signals the hook handler process to terminate.
+When the testing is done, Dredd signals the hooks handler process to terminate.
 This is done repeatedly with delays.
 When termination timeout is over, Dredd loses its patience and kills the process forcefully.

 -  **retry delays** can be configured by :option:`--hooks-worker-term-retry`
 -  **timeout** can be configured by :option:`--hooks-worker-term-timeout`

-On Linux or macOS, Dredd uses the ``SIGTERM`` signal to tell the hook handler process it should terminate.
+On Linux or macOS, Dredd uses the ``SIGTERM`` signal to tell the hooks handler process it should terminate.
 On Windows, where signals do not exist, Dredd sends the ``END OF TEXT`` character (``\u0003``, which is ASCII representation of Ctrl+C) to standard input of the process.

 .. _tcp-socket-message-format: